disCodeOri/IBDP-SIMS/Handover/Claude Handover.md

 1. **Task Management**: Users can add, edit, and delete tasks.
 Each task has a title, date, and duration.
 2. **Task Display**: Tasks are displayed in a list view, showing the task details.
 3. **Calendar View**: The application includes a calendar view that displays the tasks on the appropriate days.
-4. **Filtering and Sorting**: Users can filter tasks by "Today", "This Week", "This Month", or "All Tasks".
-They can also sort tasks by date, duration, or title.
+4. **Filtering and Sorting**: Users can filter tasks by "Today", "This Week", "This Month", "This Year", or "All Tasks".
+They can also sort tasks in ascending and descending order by date, duration, or title.
 5. **Data Persistence**: Tasks are stored in the browser's local storage, allowing the data to persist between sessions.

 ## Development Roadmap